qhuang266/Spark-Streaming/docs/README.md

 ```

 You can see there are several difference.
 (1) Entry of program.
-Normal spark application use `SparkContext` as program entry, and streaming job use `StreamingContext` as entry.
-Although the core parts of computation of them are both based on RDD.
-But the job schedule is quite different.
-So the entries are different.
+Batch spark application use `SparkContext` as program entry, and streaming job use `StreamingContext` as entry.
+Although the main functionality of them are both based on RDD, but the job schedule is quite different, streaming job need to split the input into several small batch, and process each batch as a batch spark job.
+So `StreamingContext` can be seen as `SparkContext` + (some streaming features).
+And you can see when construct a `StreamingContext`, you need to provide not only `SparkConf`(`SparkContext` only need it) but also a duration which is used to schedule splitting the input streaming data.

 (2) The data source.
-You can use file as normal application's data source, but streaming job usually need a continuous data source, like kafka, TCP socket.
+You can use file as batch application's data source, and streaming job usually need a continuous data source, like kafka, TCP socket.
+Besides, it can be also used to monitor HDFS, and deal with the new moved files.

 (3) Starting.
-When you write logical code in normal spark application, like transformation and action, it will build a DAG.
+When you implement the workflow in batch spark application, like transformation and action, it will build a DAG.
 Once it meet a action, it will execute.
-But in Spark streaming, when you write the logical part, it does not start, until you start the `SparkContext`.
+But in Spark streaming, when you write the workflow code, it does not start to process the data, but until you start the `StreamingContext`.
 So you can see `ssc.start()` and `ssc.awaitTermination()`.

 ### Basic Idea
-The basic idea of spark streaming is splitting input data streaming into small batches, and each time one job process one batch.
+The basic idea of spark streaming is splitting input data streaming into small batches (as following figure shows), and one job process one small batch each time.
+So the process job is just the same as general spark job which process rdd.

 ![](img/streaming-flow.png)
 ref: [Spark Streaming](http://spark.apache.org/docs/latest/streaming-programming-guide.html)

-If we want to split the streaming, of course we need to set a parameter to do the splitting, and store the meta information of each batch job.
-So basically spark streaming contain following modules:
+Thus we need to have a function to do the splitting, and store the meta information of each batch job.
+So basically spark streaming contain some particular modules:

+* Receiver (use to receive streaming data)
-* Job scheduler
+* Job scheduler (after receive data, schedule the job for each batch data)
 * Receiver
-* Discretized Stream Operation
+* Discretized Stream Operation (wrap the streaming data as rdd)

 ### Architecture
 ![]()